MohsinQK/site-language-redirection/README.md

 # TYPO3 Site Language Redirection

+This extension is a copy of the [TYPO3 Site Language Redirection](https://github.com/urbantrout/site-language-redirection) extension.
+As I have added a new feature to disable language redirect for multisite enviroments of TYPO3.
+So this repo is usefull untill author of the base extension merge my change request for [my feature](https://github.com/urbantrout/site-language-redirection/pull/51).

 PSR-15 middleware to redirect user to correct site language.

 - Language detection is based on HTTP headers (browser language) or IP address.